ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **DebugLogging**

-  Returns the current debug logging preference.
-The default: false.
+  Returns the current debug logging preference, and the default is false.

   * Here is the syntax for this method: